emyesme/CalcificationDetection/README.md

 Advanced image processing project for calcification detection in mammograms.

-This project have 3 stages
+This project has 3 stages

 Image Processing techniques
 Machine Learning